physionetchallenges/physionetchallenges.github.io/2023/submissions/index.md

 2. Add your code to your repository.
 Like the example code, your code must be in the root directory of the main or master branch.
 3. Do not include extra files that are not required to create and run your classification code, such as the training data.
 4. Follow the instructions for the programming language of your submission.
+5. Share your repository with the `physionetchallengeshelper` user.
-5. Submit your entry soon.
+6. Submit your entry using [this form](https://docs.google.com/forms/d/e/1FAIpQLSedoXArGWNlo_VEUsR4tPque62j8rmHKkG5cLG18Uj-IWivgQ/viewform?usp=sf_link).
-6. We will put the scores for successful entries on the leaderboard.
-The leaderboard will publicly show your team name, run time, and score.
+7. We will put the scores for successful entries on the validation set on the leaderboard.
+The leaderboard will publicly show your team name and scores.

 ### <a name="matlab"></a>MATLAB-specific instructions